lilyosah/tech-knowledgebase/Django.md

 - `workon [name]` switches to that env

 ## Using
+1. To create a new project: `django-admin startproject [name]`
+2. To create an app within the project: `py manage.py startapp [name]`
-To start the webserver: Be in the right env and directory of project, `py manage.py runserver`
+3. To start the webserver: Be in the right env and directory of project, `py manage.py runserver
+4. Add app to the project in `settings.py`

+## Forms
+## User Auth and permissions
+## Caching
+So that you can cache parts of a rendered page so that it doesn't get re-rendered unless necessary
+## Admin site
+## Serialising Data
+Data can be serialised as JSON